quixio/quix-streams/docs/read.md

 You can use the `timestamps` property of a `TimeseriesData` instance to access each row of that table, and the `parameters` property to access the values of that timestamp.

-The Quix SDK supports Numeric, String, and Binary values and you should use the proper property depending of the value type of your Parameter:
+Quix Streams supports Numeric, String, and Binary values and you should use the proper property depending of the value type of your Parameter:

 === "Python"